vgrankin/symfony_4_jwt_restapi_demo/README.md

 - In most cases the following test-case naming convention is used: MethodUnderTest____Scenario____Behavior()

 ## Usage/testing:

+    First of all, start your MySQL server and PHP server.
+Here is example of how to start local PHP server on Windows 10:
+    C:\Users\admin\PhpProjects\symfony_restapi>php -S 127.0.0.1:8000 -t public
+    * After that http://localhost:8000 should be up and running

 You can simply look at and run PHPUnit tests (look at tests folder where all test files are located) to execute all possible REST API endpoints, but if you want, you can also use tools like POSTMAN